 One challenge this presents is that the marriage ceremony might sometimes take place in a different location than the place where a license was issued.
 For example, some couples may choose to have a civil marriage (i.e. in a courthouse) and then later solemnize the marriage in a church in a completely different county – or even a different state.

 This can be further complicated by the requirements for requesting marriage records.
 Many require the full name of both parties (including maiden name, where applicable) as well as the date of the marriage.
-If you don’t have this information available, it is sometimes possible request research to be done based on any information you do have, but this is usually something that has to be done in person (rather than online) – and often comes at an additional cost.
+If you don’t have this information available, it is sometimes possible to request that research be done based on any information you do have, but this is usually something that has to be done in person (rather than online) – and often comes at an additional cost.

 Given the challenges associated with trying to find marriage records online using the official city, county or even state channels (when available) – as well as the cost, time-frame, and lack of anonymity – many opt to use an online public records search company.